 Occurred: February 2021

-The Netradyne-supplied cameras access drivers' location, movement, and biometric data to detect risky driver behaviour, with verbal warnings issued when drivers appear distracted, ignore signposts, or drive too fast.
+According to The Information, the Netradyne-supplied cameras were able to access drivers' location, movement, and biometric data to detect risky driver behaviour, with verbal warnings issued when drivers appear distracted, ignore signposts, or drive too fast.ย

-Drivers, digital rights advocates and others complain that Amazon is running an inaccurate, unfair, and unnecessary system with inadequate security and privacy protection.
+Drivers, digital rights advocates and others complained that Amazon was running an inaccurate, unfair, and unnecessary system with inadequate security and privacy protection.ย

-They also argue that Amazon deliberately makes it difficult for those being monitored to lodge complaints and appeals in a meaningful manner.
+They also argued that Amazon deliberately makes it deliberately difficult for people being monitored to lodge complaints and appeals in a meaningful manner.

 Developer: Netradyne